cjdrake/boolexpr/doc/source/quickstart.rst

 A variable "context" is a kind of namespace container for Boolean variables.
 It manages the creation and storage of variables.
 No two variables within the same context can have the same name.
-Therefore, asking a ``Context`` object for the same name will always return the same object.
+Therefore, asking a :class:`Context <boolexpr.Context>` object for the same name will always return the same object.

 .. code-block:: pycon